divyanshu-rawat/tweet-selection/README.md

 ### Description

-* Sharing tasks and sentences from a blog to Social Networks (e.g. as Medium blog posts sentences can be shared in Twitter).
+* An application for sharing tasks & sentences from a blog/writing to Social Networks (e.g. as Medium blog posts sentences can be shared in Twitter).

 ##

-### Installation Instructions
+### Setting Up Instructions

 * Open a command prompt in the project's root directory.